atom/atom/docs/publishing-a-package.md

 The publish command also creates and pushes a [Git tag][git-tag] for this release.
 You should now see a `v0.1.0` tag in your Git repository after publishing.

+:tada: Your package is now published and available on atom.io.
+Head on over to `http://atom.io/packages/my-package` to see your package's page.
+People can install it by running `apm install my-package` or from the Atom settings view via the *Atom > Preferences...* menu.

 [atomio]: https://atom.io